 I have to admit that I love a great yard and plants but I am a LOW maintenance kind of gardener.
 That is why I love my blackberry bush.
 I tend to it and do what is necessary, but it does not require a vast amount of effort to thrive.
-Whether you are the type of gardener that likes to get out in the yard often or you are more like me and consider yourself low maintenance the blackberry bush is a plant for you.
+Whether you are the type of gardener that likes to get out in the yard often or you are more like me and consider yourself low maintenance the blackberry shrub is a plant for you.
 Blackberry bushes produce beautiful blackberries that are packed full of vitamins, antioxidants, fiber, and taste delicious.

 My blackberry bushes thriving and growing so tall and the vines growing so long!

 My blackberry bushes are a treasured gift from a friend who is a master gardener.
 She gave me two blackberry bushes in two small pots.
 You need to check and see if the variety you choose is self-pollinating, meaning you will only need one to produce fruit or if it needs another plant for pollination.
 I also found that having the two plants produces more blackberries.
 You only need to have one plant if it is self-pollinating.
 If you do not have a master gardener for a friend you can order your blackberry bush online.
-Another thing to check when ordering your blackberry bush is to make sure your area is in a zone where your blackberry bush will grow.
+Another thing to check when ordering your blackberry shrub is to make sure your area is in a zone where your blackberry shrub will grow.

 Near a fence is always a good spot to plant your blackberry bush.